There are now 3 possible online modes for units:

 - Students are able to (1) critically review current issues of relevance to accounting professionals; (2) provide an overview of the issues relating to accounting policy choice, costly contracting and economic consequences; (3) critically review the benefits, and potential risks, of ICT for accounting practice, business systems, communication, and decision-making; (4) demonstrate the ability to apply research skills to investigate a contemporary accounting issue; (5) demonstrate the ability to produce clear and concise written communication in a complex accounting context to accountants and non-accountants; (6) reflect on performance feedback to identify and action opportunities for learning and self-improvement; and (7) demonstrate an understanding and respond appropriately to ethical, cultural, social and sustainability issues.

-- Typically this unit is assessed in the following ways: (1) In-class group case study ; (2) class presentation and discussion ; and (3) examination.
+- Typically this unit is assessed in the following ways: (1) In-class group case study ; (2) class presentation and discussion ; and (3) reflection.
 Further information is available in the unit outline.

 - Unit Coordinator(s)